 What a hoot!
 My dear friend Georjette, working with the General Manager at the local Barley House, put together a monthly fund raiser for One of a Kind Pets.
-Every 2nd Thursday of the month Barley House will offer a Yappy Hour where 15% of all proceeds will be donated to One of a Kind Pets!
+Every 2nd Thursday of the month Barley House will offer a Yappy Hour where 15% of all proceeds will be donated to One o

 Cathy, Georjette and I attended the kick off Yappy Hour last Thursday to see how the place was.
 This is obviously a college kid hangout with a few local after-hour business folk sprinkled in.
 With a huge bar and big screen TV’s on the walls, it’s a pretty typical bar.
 We ordered Cosmopolitans (to Georjette’s exacting instructions) that had both Cathy and Georjette happy.
 We ordered a plate of BBQ sliders, an order of the pita nachos, and a spinach artichoke dip and they were all excellent!